hs950559/coryrylan.com/_posts/2016-04-06-comparing-angular-1-components-to-the-latest-angular-components.md

 ---
 layout: post
-title: Comparing Angular 1 Components to Angular 2 Components
+title: Comparing Angular 1 Components to the latest Angular Components
-description: A comparison of Angular 1 components to Angular 2 components and migration strategies.
+description: A comparison of Angular 1 components to Angular 2+ components and migration strategies.
-keywords: Cory Rylan, Angular2, AngularJS, Components
+keywords: Cory Rylan, Angular, Components
-tags: angular2, angularjs
+tags: angular
 date: 2016-04-06
-updated: 2016-08-10
+updated: 2016-12-19
-permalink: /blog/comparing-angular-1-components-to-angular-2-components
+permalink: /blog/comparing-angular-1-components-to-the-latest-angular-components
 demo:
 ---

+{% include ng-version.html %}

-With Angular 2 fast approaching, Angular 1.5 introduced a new component syntax that mimics similar behavior to Angular 2 components.
-In this example we will take an Angular 1 component and compare it to an Angular 2 component.
-By the end of this post you should have a better idea of what it takes to convert an Angular 1.x component to Angular 2.x.
+With Angular 2.x and later components are the primary building blocks for our apps.
+With Angular 1.5, Angular introduced a new component syntax that mimics similar behavior to Angular 2+ components.
+In this example we will take an Angular 1 component and compare it to an Angular 2+ component.
+By the end of this post you should have a better idea of what it takes to convert an Angular 1.x component to Angular 2 and later.
 First we are going to take a look at a simple Angular 1 component how it accepts inputs and emits output events to other Angular 1 components.

 ## Angular 1 Component